Better-World Philosophy: Contemporary

-In the Oakland Enquirer, A. A. Denison referred to Better-World Philosophy as a "suggestive and valuable" contribution to progressive thought.
+In the Oakland Enquirer, A. A. Denison described Better-World Philosophy as a "suggestive and valuable" contribution to progressive thought.
 He described Moore's style as clear and logical and noted his use of evolutionary ideas in discussions of ethics and social reform.
-Denison regarded the book as an intelligent and useful guide for readers interested in social improvement and the development of moral and economic thought.
+Denison regarded the book as useful for readers interested in social improvement and the development of moral and economic thought.

-A review in The Literary World described Moore as an "incurable pessimist", arguing that his outlook focused too heavily on the darker aspects of human nature and cruelty.
-The reviewer acknowledged Moore's moral earnestness but criticised his tone as overly severe and despairing, questioning whether a philosophy so pessimistic could inspire social improvement.
-Despite this, the review recognised the book's call for altruistic education and reform as sincere, though doubted its practical impact.
+A review in The Literary World described Moore as an "incurable pessimist", arguing that his outlook focused too heavily on cruelty and the darker aspects of human nature.
+The reviewer acknowledged Moore's moral earnestness but criticized his tone as severe and despairing, and questioned whether such a pessimistic philosophy could inspire social improvement.
+The review nevertheless recognized the sincerity of the book's call for altruistic education and reform.

 In the Journal of Education, the book was described as clear, original, and likely to exert considerable influence, with the reviewer noting its readability and the author's enthusiasm.
-The Advocate of Peace characterised it as a thoughtful examination of the relationship between social inheritance and environment, emphasising its advocacy of cooperation and moral development as means of social improvement.
+The Advocate of Peace characterized it as a thoughtful examination of the relationship between social inheritance and environment, and noted its advocacy of cooperation and moral development as means of social improvement.

-The School Journal reported that Lester Frank Ward found the book notable for its depth and originality of thought, while David Starr Jordan described it as lively in style and bold in conclusion, recommending it to readers interested in social advancement.
-The People's Press endorsed the book and printed statements of support from Henry Demarest Lloyd, Robert G. Ingersoll, George D. Herron, and John Peter Altgeld.
+The School Journal reported that Lester Frank Ward regarded the book as marked by depth and originality, while David Starr Jordan called it lively in style and bold in its conclusions, and recommended it to readers interested in social advancement.
+The People's Press endorsed the book and published statements of support from Henry Demarest Lloyd, Robert G. Ingersoll, George D. Herron, and John Peter Altgeld.

-After reviewing the book, Henry S. Salt the English humanitarian and author of Animals' Rights: Considered in Relation to Social Progress (1892), corresponded with Moore, beginning a friendship that continued for several years.
+After reviewing the book, Henry S. Salt, the English humanitarian and author of Animals' Rights: Considered in Relation to Social Progress (1892), corresponded with Moore, beginning a friendship that continued for several years.

 Modern

-In her biographical entry on Moore for the Dictionary of Literary Biography, historian Donna L. Davey described Better-World Philosophy as Moore's first major work, observing that contemporary reviews, though mixed, often remarked on his bold style and intensity of opinion.
-She noted that while some critics viewed his outlook as pessimistic, it instead reflected his moral seriousness and desire to reform human attitudes toward life and ethics.
-Davey wrote that the book expressed Moore's belief in the unity of all life and the extension of moral concern to animals capable of feeling, outlining his vision of an altruistic society shaped by evolutionary principles.
-She also observed that Moore argued in favour of eugenics, cautioned against reckless reproduction, and maintained that the cultivation of altruism should begin in childhood through moral education that encourages sympathy for all beings.
+In her biographical entry on Moore for the Dictionary of Literary Biography, historian Donna L. Davey described Better-World Philosophy as Moore's first major work.
+She noted that contemporary reviews, though mixed, often remarked on his bold style and intensity of opinion.
+According to Davey, what some critics viewed as pessimism reflected Moore's moral seriousness and his desire to reform human attitudes toward life and ethics.
+She writes that the book expressed Moore's belief in the unity of all life and in the extension of moral concern to animals capable of feeling, and outlined his vision of an altruistic society shaped by evolutionary principles.
+Davey also notes that Moore argued in favor of eugenics, cautioned against reckless reproduction, and maintained that the cultivation of altruism should begin in childhood through moral education encouraging sympathy for all beings.